chubbyphp/petstore/README.md

 ### Mapping

-Mappings are used for deserialization, orm, serialization and validation defintions.
+Mappings are used for deserialization, odm, serialization and validation defintions.
 They are all done in PHP.

  * [App\Mapping][80]